Our archives - Overview

 Other agencies such as the Police, Education, Māori Affairs, the Post Office, Corrections and others also owned houses which were at times managed by the different Housing New Zealand agencies.

-If you find something you wish to use contact Archives New Zealand.
+If you find something you wish to use contact Archives New Zealand(external link).

 We also have records that are sought by people wanting to find out about specific properties.